MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. R&D engineers and data scientists use notebooks to analyze data and build test and validation use cases.

-    1. R&D engineers use [KQL querysets](/fabric/real-time-intelligence/kusto-query-set) and [Copilot for Real-Time Intelligence](/fabric/get-started/copilot-real-time-intelligence) to perform interactive data analysis.
+    1. R&D engineers use [KQL query sets](/fabric/real-time-intelligence/kusto-query-set) and [Copilot for Real-Time Intelligence](/fabric/get-started/copilot-real-time-intelligence) to perform interactive data analysis.

     1. Data engineers and data scientists use [notebooks](/fabric/real-time-intelligence/notebooks) to store and share their analysis processes.
 With notebooks, engineers can use Azure Spark to run analytics and use Git to [manage the notebook code](/fabric/data-engineering/notebook-source-control-deployment).
 Users can take advantage of [Copilot for Data Science and Data Engineering](/fabric/get-started/copilot-notebooks-overview) to support their workflow with contextual code suggestions.